-2021 Engagement in the Black Community: A Virtual NAADAC Summit will take place virtually on Thursday, February 25 - Friday, February 26, 2021 and feature immersive training sessions presented by nationally recognized speakers.
-Earn 8 CEs!
+Engagement in the Black Community: A Virtual NAADAC Summit took place virtually on Thursday, February 25 - Friday, February 26, 2021 and featured immersive training sessions presented by nationally recognized speakers.

 Please note, while the Summit is free to attend, non-members must pay to receive CEs ($15 for 1 CE to $20 for 1.5 CEs).
 NAADAC members can earn CEs for free!

 Untold Truths: Equity Solutions for the Black Community, presented by Raven E. Freeborn (née Dickerson), LCSW, CNP

 There has been significant focus on diversity and inclusion in the field of addiction and recovery, yet one term that often gets overshadowed is the concept of equity.
 Equity refers to a state where everyone has an equal opportunity, regardless of race, ethnicity, age, physical ability, gender, etc. Often confused with equality, equity and equality both emphasize fairness.
 The subtle difference is that equality does this by treating everyone the same regardless of need, and equity does this by treating people differently dependent on need.
 How can treatment providers remove barriers and meet the unique needs of African Americans to provide equitable care?
 This presentation will focus on solutions to bring about systemic change in the form of equity.

 1:30PM–2:00PM ET BREAK

 2:00PM–3:30PM ET DISCUSSION (1.5 CES)

 Advocacy and Policy Reform for the Black Community, with panelists Bakahia Madison, PsyD, LCPC, CADC, Karla L. Sapp, EdD, LPC, LMHS-S, MAC, Helena Washington, MEd, LCDC, ICADC, MAC, and Shevel Mavins, MS